 Director of Partnerships and Community Engagement.

 Regan Brashear is head of Launch and Member Services at New Day Films.
 She is the producer/director of the feature documentary, Fixed: The Science/Fiction of Human Enhancement.
-Fixed has won top awards at three leading disability festivals, enjoyed a successful PBS broadcast, had keynote status at many conferences, and is a top seller at New Day.
-Previously, Brashear served as Impact Producer for the Academy Award-shortlisted film on Lyme disease, Under Our Skin.
-Brashear has been active in the disability rights movement since a car accident in 1997, which began a personal journey with fibromyalgia and chronic pain.
+Fixed has won top awards at three leading disability festivals, enjoyed a successful PBS broadcast, had keynote status at many conferences, and been a top seller at New Day.
+Brashearalso consults with filmmakers on their educational marketing and social impact campaigns.
+Previously, Brashear served as an impact producer for the Academy Award-shortlisted film on Lyme disease, Under Our Skin, and as co-producer on The Grove.

 Funders and Production Partners

 Deej is a co-production of Rooy Media LLC and the Independent Television Service (ITVS), with funding provided by the Corporation for Public Broadcasting (CPB).